Craft A Unique Experience

 • Expand the list of potential employers by using the following resources: Guidestar, and CareerShift (Company Search).

-• Consider hometown connections who may be able to assist you: family, friends, past teachers/coaches, past supervisors, high school alumni, a Yale Alumni Club in your area.
+• Consider hometown connections who may be able to assist you: family, friends, past teachers/coaches, past supervisors, high school alumni, or a Yale Alumni Club in your area.

 • If you are looking for part-time work, you may need to call businesses directly or email your resume to them.
-This may include remote micro-internships, or part-time or freelance work including online tutoring, etc.
+This may include micro-internships, or part-time or freelance work including online tutoring, etc.

 • Use larger job boards such as CareerShift (access through Yale Career Link, under the Resources section), idealist.org, Indeed.com, and Monster.com.
 There are many more listed in the Resource Database.
 Of course, keep your eyes on Yale Career Link’s job board but make use of others as well.